TannaciousXP/spotify-search/prompt.md

   Ways we can scale and better target users overtime.
   - Do some market research on what songs are normally enjoyed with ease products and serve the ads on those genres and popular songs

-  - Only serve ads on the location of the spotify marketing channel that ease is located in to save cost on ads
+  - Only serve ads on the location of the spotify marketing channel that eaze is located in to save cost on ads
     * if possible find out the user age, and if we can somehow know the user age, we can only serve the ads to the users that are 18+ (or the legal age) to further cut cost

-  - If possible we can contact the artists and use some marketing budget to see if they can be an influencer for ease and have ease associated with the artist to piggyback off their reputation.
+  - If possible we can contact the artists and use some marketing budget to see if they can be an influencer for eaze and have eaze associated with the artist to piggyback off their reputation.

   - Scale it across similar channels like spotify
   ```